Howlinmoon/BlackNovaBot/README.md

 2016/10/14 - Unable to address the JS rendered cost, so implemented our own cost check prior to attempting the purchase.

+2016/10/20 - Refactored the Special Port tech purchase to efficiently select all available ship component tech levels.
+In the process of redoing the skeleton decision making process.